FedEx driver closing a semi struck trailer door on a business dock

 Note: When you ship items with different classes on the same pallet, the shipment defaults to the highest class of those items.
 For example, if you're shipping car accessories (class 60) with car covers (class 100) on the same pallet, the entire pallet is class 100.

-Why is freight class important?
+Why is LTL freight class important?

-You’ll need your freight class code in order to get a rate quote or create an online
+You’ll need your LTL freight class code in order to get a rate quote or create an online

-freight shipping label or Bill of Lading.
+LTL freight shipping label or Bill of Lading.

-If you don’t include your freight class, or don’t use the right class, it’s usually caught when your shipment is inspected.
+If you don’t include your LTL freight class, or don’t use the right class, it’s usually caught when your shipment is inspected.
 Then your class and shipping rates are adjusted accordingly.
 Incorrect classification may add fees to your shipment costs.
 See items 980 and 981 in the FXF 100 Series Rules Tariff for more information.

 STEP 1